Financial Samurai

 However, the income levels are all the MINIMUM amounts you need to make in order to be classified in the top one percent.
 In other words, making $210,000 as a 32 year old puts you in the top one percent for your age group.
 So does making $350,000.

-Thanks to economic growth and inflation, a top one percent income level for 2022 is now at least $470,000.
+Thanks to economic growth and inflation, a top one percent income level for 2024 now starts at around $600,000.
 The top one percent income level was only about $400,000 just in 2012.
-Don’t be on the wrong side of inflation.
+Don't be on the wrong side of inflation.
 Inflation is why you must consistently invest in stocks, real estate, and alternative assets over the long term.

 Top One Percent Net Worth Goal: 20X Gross Income